sam-ln/USharpVideoQueue/README.md

 - Set a limit for queued videos per user
 - Instance owner can moderate videos
 - Easy to integrate with permission systems
+- Allows multiple displays/controls for the same queue

 ## Setup